 You can change the instrument settings in the same area at the bottom of the screen as the MIDI Editor.
 [Shift + Tab] will bring up the Device View, which will show you all the parameters you can control for the instrument of the selected channel.

-Each instrument will be different, but for example, many of the Ableton native kits will have EQ settings, options for switching out drum hit samples, pad placement for hardware instruments, envelope shapers, and many more vital functions.
+Each instrument will be different, but many of the Ableton native kits will have EQ settings, options for switching out drum hit samples, pad placement for hardware instruments, envelope shapers, and many more vital functions.

 What is Clip Launching In Ableton, and How Do I Stop a Clip?

-Clips function differently to normally recorded audio in a DAW.
+Clips function differently from normally recorded audio in a DAW.
 You don’t simply press play to start and stop to stop playback.
 You can adjust a set of parameters to specific functions for when you “launch a clip.”

 What’s unique about clips in Ableton is you can adjust many parameters to affect the launching and stopping of a clip (found in the MIDI Editor Window)—different modes include a trigger, gate, toggle, and repeat.